NeonGeckoCom/neon-docs/docs/skill_development/introduction/dev-environment.md

 The next recommended option for a development environment is running directly on a Linux laptop or VM.
 This setup is similar to running in Docker containers, but since everything is local to one machine, it is much better for serious GUI development.

-For directions on installing a Dev or User environment directly on a Linux laptop or VM, [please see the Neon website](https://neon.ai/NeonSDKInstallationInstructions).
+For directions on installing a Dev or User environment directly to a Linux laptop or VM, [please see the Neon website](https://neon.ai/NeonSDKInstallationInstructions).
 Be aware that installing from scratch here is a long process.
 You can also [purchase a bootable USB drive with Neon pre-installed](https://neonai.square.site/product/NeonAIMycroftMarkIIBootableUSBDrive).
 Just be aware that this drive is optimized for a Mycroft Mark 2 and will require some configuration adjustments before it will work fully on other hardware.

 Finally, there are [Neon images available for Raspberry Pi](https://2222.us/app/files/neon_images/pi/).
 If you do choose the develop directly on a Raspberry Pi this is the simplest way to get started.
 Download your preferred image, use imaging software such as Balena Etcher to prepare a USB or MicroSD drive, and insert it into the Pi.
-Be aware that not all Raspberry Pi models will boot from USB automatically, so you may need to change BIOS/UEFI settings to allow it if you choose.
+Be aware that not all Raspberry Pi models will boot from USB automatically, so you may need to change BIOS/UEFI settings to allow it.

 ### Mark 2 or Dev Kit